 The osmotic pressure leads to a pattern formation process since EPS is constantly produced by the bacteria within the biofilm.
 Although little is known about the details, it is thought that EPS is produced and transported within vesicles in a highly compressed state (Sutherland, 2001).
 When the vesicle docks with the bacterial membrane the EPS is released.
-Therefore production of EPS by the bacteria lead to local compression of the network and an increase in osmotic pressure.
+Therefore, the production of EPS by bacteria leads to local compression of the network and an increase in osmotic pressure.
 This leads to a physically motivated mechanism for the redistribution of mass within a growing biofilm.

 One observes that a one-dimensional, flat, interface may or may not be stable, depending on the osmotic pressure.
-This is some similarity to the phase separation instability in cytoplasm models described in Section 3.2.1.
+This is similar to the phase separation instability in cytoplasm models described in the "Fluid Treatments of the Cytoskeleton" section.
 An important difference is that the network is constantly being produced from growth of the biofilm, and it is the interaction of growth and swelling that produce the spatial patterning.
-Linearizing the equations about the uniform steady-state and deriving a dispersion curve indicates that the flat interface is stable if there is ample nutrient, while competition for nutrients leads to an instability that is reminiscent of a fingering instability (Cogan, 2004).
-A snapshot of this is shown in Figure 3.
-The results from this model explain the mechanism behind
+Linearizing the equations about the uniform steady-state and deriving a dispersion curve indicates that the flat interface is stable if there is ample nutrient, while competition for nutrients leads to an instability that is reminiscent of a fingering instability (Cogan and Keener, 2004).
+A snapshot of this is shown in Fig. 3.
+The results from this model explain the mechanism behind the experimental observation that nutrient starved biofilms tend to be much rougher and channeled than those in nutrient rich environments.
+This is in accord with other models that simplify the physical mechanism of mass redistribution (Klapper and Dockery, 2002; Picioreanu et al., 1998).